The boat shown is 'Kipling' a Birchwood 20 built circa 1970. This is designated as a narrowbeam boat.

 If you put in 'Electrics on boats' on your browser you will find a lot of info including a basic 'How a typical marine 12 volt system actually works.'

-There's too much info to include on this site so please refer to the site.
+There's too much info to include here so please refer to the site.

 Cannes Yachting Festival 10th-15th September